Roy Jones Jr.: Third reign as light heavyweight champion

-In 1998, Jones began by knocking out former light heavyweight and future cruiserweight champion Virgil Hill in four rounds with a huge right hand to the body that broke one of Hill's ribs.
-Jones followed that with a win against WBA light heavyweight champion Lou Del Valle, by a decision in 12 on July 18, to unify the WBC and WBA belts.
+Jones would win against Del Valle, by a decision in 12 on July 18, to became a three time champion.
 Jones had to climb off the canvas for the first time in his career, as he was dropped in round eight, but continued to outbox Del Valle throughout the rest of the fight and gained a unanimous decision.

+By October the WBC had demoted its light heavyweight champion Rocchigiani to an "interim champion" after inexplicably claiming its references in promotions and contracts to the Rocchigiani-Nunn fight as a championship bout, and to Rocchigiani as the champion in its rankings, had been "typographical errors".
+As a consequence Jones was elevated by the WBC to their full champion, making him a unified light heavyweight champion.

+Unified light heavyweight champion

-Jones then followed with a defense against Otis Grant.
+Jones would next make a defense against Otis Grant.
 He retained the crown by knocking Grant out in ten rounds.

+Jones began 1999 by knocking out the WBC number one ranked contender at the time, Rick Frazier a 39 year old New York City police officer promoted by Don King.

+Undisputed light heavyweight champion

-Jones began 1999 by knocking out the WBC number one ranked contender at the time, Rick Frazier.
-On June 5 of that year, Jones beat IBF champion Reggie Johnson by a lopsided 12-round decision to become the undisputed light heavyweight champion, as well as the first to unify the WBA, WBC, and IBF titles at that weight since Michael Spinks in 1983.
+On June 5 of that year, Jones beat IBF champion Reggie Johnson by a lopsided 12-round decision to become the undisputed light heavyweight champion, as well as the first to unify the WBA, WBC and IBF titles at that weight since Michael Spinks in 1983.
 Jones dropped Johnson in the first round and hard in the third round but backed off and allowed Reggie to finish the fight.

+A match with Graciano Rocchigiani was scheduled for November 1999 after Rocchigiani filed a lawsuit against Jones' promotional companies M&M Sports and Square Ring Promotions Inc due to Jones' reluctance to box Rocchigiani.
+However, the match was canceled by Jones' promoter Murad Muhammad after Rocchigiani missed a press conference.
+After initially threatening to strip Jones of his title if he didn't arrange another match with Rocchigiani, the WBC stripped Rocchigiani outright.

+In November he would also be awarded the vacant IBO belt.

-The year 2000 began with Jones easily beating the hard-punching David Telesco via a 12-round decision on January 15, at Radio City Music Hall to retain his titles.
-Jones reportedly fractured his wrist a few weeks before this fight and fought almost exclusively one-handed.
-He entered the ring surrounded by the famous group of dancers, The Rockettes.
+The year 2000 began with Jones easily beating the hard-punching David Telesco via a 12-round decision on January 15 at Radio City Music Hall to retain his titles, which was also the first fight hosted at the venue.
+Jones reportedly fractured his wrist a few weeks before the bout and fought almost exclusively one-handed.
+He also entered the ring to a live performance of "Da Rockwilder" by rappers Method Man and Redman.
 His next fight was also a first-time boxing event for a venue, as he traveled to Indianapolis and retained his title with an 11-round technical knockout over Richard Hall at the Conseco Fieldhouse.
 Jones ended 2000 with a 10-round stoppage of undefeated Eric Harding in New Orleans.